EverQuest II: Rise of Kunark: The Sarnak

-New Features
+New features

 Rise of Kunark brings several new features to EverQuest II.
-The expansion will feature considerably larger zones than any previous content in the game, the expansion consisting of large areas which are actually multiple zones with seamless transition between them.
+The expansion features considerably larger zones than any previous content in the game, consisting of large areas which are actually multiple zones with seamless transition between them.

-Another planned feature of the expansion is that of epic weapons.
+Another feature of the expansion is that of epic weapons.
 Epic weapons were introduced in EverQuest with The Ruins of Kunark expansion pack, and allowed each player to complete a series of quests for a powerful magical weapon, unique to their particular class.
 Due to delays caused by the San Diego fires in late 2007, epic weapons weren't in Rise of Kunark at launch, but were added in a content update on February 6, 2008.
-According to the announcements, the difficulty in obtaining the epic weapons will be due to the difficulty of the events, quests and encounters.
-However, the epic weapons are not designed to be regarded as an entitlement that every member of a class will obtain, and that the series of quests, which will include solo, group and raid content will require effort and dedication.
+According to the announcements, the difficulty in obtaining the epic weapons is due to the difficulty of the events, quests and encounters, but the epic weapons are not designed to be regarded as an entitlement that every member of a class will obtain, and that the series of quests, which includes solo, group and raid content requires effort and dedication.

 As of Live Update 42, epic weapons have been added for each class, along with epic cloaks and earrings for each of the crafting classes.
 Each weapon has its own quest line, and requires both groups and raids to achieve the final item.

 Rise of Kunark zones

-The new starting area is Timorous Deep, has content available for new characters from levels one to twenty.
-All Sarnak will start in Timorous Deep, and newly created characters from any of the neutral races will have the option to begin in Timorous Deep.
+The new starting area is Timorous Deep and has content available for new characters from levels one to twenty.
+All Sarnak start in Timorous Deep, and newly created characters from any of the neutral races will have the option to begin in Timorous Deep.
 The zone consists of lush, jungle islands in the ocean known as Timorous Deep, and the city of Gorowyn.

 The vast majority of the rest of the content is focused around the levels of 65 to 80, forming the new endgame content of the EverQuest II.
 Aside from Timorous Deep, new zones include: